10 Best Stage Subwoofers

 Powered vs Passive Designs

 Powered stage subwoofers pair the driver with a matched internal amplifier, which simplifies setup, reduces rack clutter, and often includes built-in DSP or crossover controls.
 They are the easiest path for most users because the amp and cabinet are engineered together.
-Passive subwoofers require an external amplifier and processor, which gives experienced system techs more flexibility to tune a rig but adds current Amazon listing detail, cabling, and complexity.
+Passive subwoofers require an external amplifier and processor, which gives experienced system techs more flexibility to tune a rig but adds price, cabling, and complexity.
 If you are building a single self-contained PA, powered is usually the smarter choice; if you already own a rack of amps and processors, passive cabinets can stretch your budget further.

 Crossover, DSP, and System Integration